 - Design and create effective protected areas

-- Empower communities and develop community-based conservation initiatives
+- Work with communities to develop community-based conservation initiatives

 - Assess, monitor, minimize and/or offset negative environmental and social impacts of major infrastructure and extractive projects